 Esophageal foreign bodies are more common in dogs than cats.
 Bones are the most common foreign body, but needles, fishhooks, wood, rawhide, and dental chew treats may also become lodged in the esophagus.
 Objects usually lodge in the areas of the esophagus with the least distensibility: the thoracic inlet, over the heart base, or the caudal esophagus just cranial to the diaphragm.
 Occasionally, an object may lodge in other locations such as the upper esophageal sphincter.

-Perforation of the cervical esophagus may result in local abscessation or subcutaneous emphysema; perforation of the thoracic esophagus may result in pleuritis, media-stinitis, pyothorax, pneumothorax, or bronchoesophageal fistula formation.
-Esophagitis, mucosal laceration, esophageal stricture, and esophageal diverticulum formation are potential complications.
+Perforation of the cervical esophagus may result in local abscessation or subcutaneous emphysema; perforation of the thoracic esophagus may result in pleuritis, mediastinitis, pyothorax, pneumothorax, bronchoesophageal fistula formation, or fatal aortic esophageal fistula formation.
+Esophagitis, mucosal laceration, esophageal stricture, and esophageal diverticulum formation are also potential complications.
 Esophageal stricture formation is the most common complication associated with an esophageal foreign body.
 Aspiration pneumonia may also be seen secondary to the regurgitation.

 Many esophageal foreign bodies are radiopaque and can be seen on plain radiographs.
 A contrast esophagram or esophagoscopy is often required to identify radiolucent foreign bodies.
 If a perforation is suspected, an iodinated contrast medium should be used instead of barium suspensions.
 Esophagoscopy permits evaluation of both the foreign body and the esophageal wall and often allows therapeutic intervention.

 Esophageal foreign bodies, once diagnosed, should be removed immediately.
 Most often, a foreign body can be removed per os with a flexible endoscope and forceps.
 A rigid endoscope can also be used if a flexible scope is not available, but care must be taken when manipulating the scope in the esophagus to prevent lacerations or perforations.
-If the foreign body is smooth, a Foley catheter can be inserted distal to the foreign body, inflated, then removed orally bringing the foreign body with it.
+If the foreign body is smooth, a Foley catheter can be inserted distal to the foreign body, inflated, then removed orally, bringing the foreign body with it.
 A large endotracheal tube can be placed over the endoscope to remove sharp foreign bodies such as fish hooks, which can be drawn up into the endotracheal tube and removed without damaging the esophagus on the way out.
 If a foreign body cannot be removed per os, it may be pushed into the stomach where it can either be digested (eg, bones), passed, or removed via a gastrotomy.
 Surgery is indicated if a perforation has occurred or the foreign body cannot be removed via endoscopy; in one study, the recovery rate was 93% after surgery.
-However, there is potential for stricture formation and complications secondary to the poor wound healing ability of the esophagus.
-Esophagitis, if present, should be treated as described above.
+However, there is potential for stricture formation and complications secondary to the poor wound-healing ability of the esophagus.
+Esophagitis, if present, should be treated appropriately (see Esophagitis in Small Animals).

-Last full review/revision March 2012 by Alan Glazer, DVM, DACVIM; Patricia Walters, VMD, DACVIM, DACVECC
+Last full review/revision May 2014 by Patricia Walters, VMD, DACVIM, DACVECC